antonkirk/fz-search-reranker/README.md

 │   ├── visualization    <- Scripts to create exploratory and results oriented visualizations │   │   ├── __init__.py
 │   │   └── visualize.py
-│   ├── train_model.py   <- script for training the model
+│   └── train_model.py   <- script for training the model
-│   └── predict_model.py <- script for predicting from a model
 │
 └── LICENSE              <- Open-source license if one is chosen
 ```